 If you have already uploaded lots of photos, then you might be running short on the iCloud Storage.
 This can stop the iCloud Photo Library from uploading the photos.
 You can go to your device’s Settings > iCloud > Storage & Backup > Manage Storage to view how much free space is there on iCloud.
 If you are running low on space, then you can buy more Storage as well.
 You can also follow this ultimate guide to free up iCloud Storage.

 Part 2.
 How to Fix iCloud Photos Not Syncing with PC/Mac?

 Since iCloud is also available for Mac and Windows PC, users often take its assistance to sync their photos across different devices.
 The good thing is that you can easily resolve the iCloud photos not syncing problems on your Mac or PC.

 Follow the tips below to fix iCloud photos not syncing issues on PC/Mac:

 2.1 Check your Apple ID

-This might surprise you, but a lot of times people make different accounts for their phone and computer.
+This might surprise you, but people often make different accounts for their phones and computer.
 Needless to say, if there are different Apple IDs, then the photos won’t be able to sync.
 To resolve this, simply go to the Accounts section on the iCloud application and make sure that you are using the same Apple ID across all the devices.

 2.2 Turn off/on the sync option